dotnet/csharplang/proposals/extensions.md

 That is covered below.

+TODO3 Is the "where `T` is not a type parameter" portion still relevant?

 ### Method invocations

 TL;DR: Instead of falling back to "extension method invocation" directly, we'll now fall back to "extension invocations" which replaces it.